kakatcy/pro-mern-book/README.md

 # Chapter notes
 ## Chapter 3: React Components
 **Summary**
-In this chapter, I implemented a main page of the Issue Tracker, which shows basic information of issues.
-I learned to use React classes and components and also pass data among these components in different ways.
+In this chapter, I implemented a main page of the Issue Tracker, which shows basic information of issues like ID, Status, Owner and so on.
+Firstly, I learned to use React classes which can be reused within other components and handle events.
+Then by using composing components, the UI split into smaller independent pieces so that each piece can be coded and reasoned in isolation.
+Lastly I passed data among these components by using properties and children and showed these data on the Issue Tracker page.

 The Heroku link:
 https://pro-mern-stack-2.herokuapp.com/